steget/tda367-owls/README.md

 3. Data at start

 At start there is some data in the application.
-The "admin" use with password "password" is part of all the teams.
-The teams are: "NollKIT", "sexit", "P.R.I.T." and "8-bIT".
-These are inspired by commites in the IT-section and are part of the "Informationsteknologi" organisation in the program.
+The "admin" user with password "password" is part of all the teams.
+The teams are: "NollKIT", "sexIT", "P.R.I.T." and "8-bIT".
+These are inspired by committees in the IT-section and are part of the "Informationsteknologi" organisation in the program.
 "Data" organisation is empty.\
 All users other than "admin" have password "1".\
 "William" is part of 8-bIT and P.R.I.T.\